 All threads completed. (succeed 0 / failed 1)

 Odin needs a PIT (partition information table) to flash firmware binaries and images.
-The PIT is a map that instructs Odin how much space (block size and count) it has to allocate to different partitions while flashing firmware.
-In the absence of an appropriate PIT file, Odin may throw one of the following errors.
+The PIT is a map that instructs Odin how much space (block size and count) to allocate to different partitions while flashing firmware.
+An appropriate PIT file might make Odin throw one of the following errors.

 • Get PIT for mapping..
 There is no PIT partition